Resources: Guidelines for Writing a Clear Business Purpose

 Reimbursement of business expenses is governed by Administrative Guide Policy 5.3.6 (Payments to Nonemployees), 5.4.1 (Expense Advances), 5.4.2 (Travel Expenses), and 5.4.3 (Reimbursement of Expenses).

-For a summary of policy, see Policy Notes: Reimbursable Business Expenses.
+For a summary of policy, see Policy Notes: Business Expense Policy.